Dmytro Taranovsky

 Chess Composition (image)

 I was born on November 22, 1983 in Kiev, Ukraine.
 In 1996, my family and I immigrated to the United States.
 My father (1954-2005) was a computer programmer with a passion for artificial intelligence.
 He died in accident while kayaking.
 I have a loving and supportive mother.
 From July 1996 through August 2001, I lived in the village of Columbia in the state of Maryland.
 While I was at high school, I studied advanced topics both independently and as a concurrent student in college.
 In June 2002, my parents and I moved to Salt Lake City, Utah.
 In 2005, I received a Bachelor of Science in Mathematics from Massachusetts Institute of Technology.
-In MIT, I was majoring in mathematics, and also studying computer science and physics.
+In MIT, I majored in mathematics, and also studied computer science and physics.
 I am interested, however, in many fields of knowledge, such as philosophy and human rights.
 At MIT, I completed classes in mathematical analysis and abstract algebra, topology, algorithms, advanced classical mechanics, quantum and statistical physics, and many other topics.
 After MIT, I continued to live in Massachusetts engaged in independent mathematical research, specifically, in foundations of mathematics, mathematical logic, and set theory.
-In August 2006, I obtained employment in eScription (now part of Nuance), and I now work in speech recognition for medical transcription.
+In August 2006, I obtained employment in eScription (now part of Nuance), and until June 2011, worked in speech recognition for medical transcription.

 See my resume.